 Rhode Island has significantly influenced the development of America by:

-Promoting religious freedom: The First Amendment of the U.S. Constitution guarantees these rights to all residents and was one of the state’s founding principles.
-It also established the separation of religion and state, which have since become pillars of American culture.
+Promoting religious freedom: The First Rectification of the U.S. Constitution guarantees these positions to all residents and was one of the state’s earnings principles.
+It also founded the change of integrity of religion and state, which have since become columns of American culture.

 Pioneering industrial innovation: By fostering new industries and employment that moulded the future of the country, Rhode Island’s contributions to the American Industrial Revolution aided in the transformation of the United States into a worldwide economic powerhouse.